apps/web today.

 | Root workspace | ROOT_WORKSPACE_ID | The internal/system workspace, canonicalized to the internal URL slug. |

-| Membership | workspace_members | Grants baseline access to a workspace. |
+| Membership | workspace_members | Grants baseline access to a workspace as either MEMBER or GUEST. |

 | Workspace role | workspace_roles | A named collection of enabled permission bits for one workspace. |